karthisrinivasan/act-starter/README.md

 - The actsim input script needs to be named `test.actsim`.
 - To write a test, either use the verification functionality included in actsim's `sim` library, or use `make regression` to generate a regression test reference output.
 You can find examples for both in this repository.
 - If actsim exits with no errors while generating regression test reference output, the output from actsim will be saved as `test.truth`, which is assumed to be the correct output for further tests.
 - You need to commit all of these files to git if you want the tests to work.
-All output files generated during the test procedure, which do not need to find their way into git have already been put into the `.gitignore` for your convenience.
+All output files generated during the test procedure which do not need to find their way into git have already been put into the `.gitignore` for your convenience.

 ## Running Tests